-c) Safety - P&OS assets are inspected on a regular basis.
-Frequency of inspections and routine maintenance may vary depending on the functional classification or hierarchy of the.
+c) Safety - Roads, footpaths, bridges, and ancillary assets are inspected on a regular basis.
+Frequency of inspections and routine maintenance may vary depending on the functional classification or hierarchy of the asset.

-Council's P&OS asset maintenance level of service is under review.
+Council's civil infrastructure maintenance levels of service are under review.
 Defects are prioritised and repaired in accordance with Council's documented response times in the customer service charter and the maintenance levels of service.